SageMSK/Simple-React-Starter/README.md

 ## Small note

-If you want to use [react-router](https://github.com/ReactTraining/react-router), just a small claimer from my learning and experience.
+If you want to use [react-router](https://github.com/ReactTraining/react-router), just a small claimer from my learning experience.
 When you build to production without react-router, the build will work perfectly fine.
 You can open the index.html file in your dist folder.

 But with react-router, the build won't work without a server.
 If you were to open the index.html file, it won't be able to find the files.